 It is essential that installers have a very good knowledge of the transmission and the tasks needed to be conducted.
 Without this there is the high likelihood of transmission damage when undertaking the repair.
 Installers range from workshops with decades of experience to individuals with little car repair experience.

-The PDK is different a very different transmission to pretty much anything else.
+The PDK is a very different transmission to pretty much any other.
 Knowledge of the transmission is essential prior to undertaking any work on it.
 If you aren’t intimately familiar with it, please use the videos I’ve provided and any other info you find to gain the knowledge required.
 The sensor change itself isn’t particularly difficult, but there are lots of little things that can bite you, and knowledge of these before you start is essential.

 Rear casing gasket.